 This section lists the different ways to set up and run Kubernetes.
 When you install Kubernetes, choose an installation type based on: ease of maintenance, security, control, available resources, and expertise required to operate and manage a cluster.

-When evaluating a solution for a production environment, consider which aspects of operating a Kubernetes cluster (or abstractions) you want to manage yourself or offload to a provider.
+When evaluating a solution for a production environment, consider which aspects of operating a Kubernetes cluster (or abstractions) you want to manage yourself and which you prefer to hand off to a provider.

 For a cluster you're managing yourself, the officially supported tool for deploying Kubernetes is kubeadm.

 - Download and install tools including